raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### context-free languages

-Instead of matching open and closed parentheses, we'll match quotes.
-Now just like open and closing parentheses, quotes have open and closing forms: 'single quotes' and "double quotes."[^quotes]
+Instead of matching open and closed parentheses, we'll match quotes, both single quotes like `'` and double quotes like `""`.[^quotes]

 [^quotes]: For this pattern, we are not interested in properly typeset quotation marks, we mean the single and double quotes that don't have a special form for opening and closing, the kind you find in programming languages that were designed to by reproducible by telegraph equipment: `'` and `"`.
 If we could use the proper "quotes," then our language would be a Dyck Language, equivalent to balanced parentheses.

-Our first crack is to just replace opening and closing parentheses with quotes.
+Our first crack is to modify our existing DPA by replacing opening and closing parentheses with quotes.
 We'll only need two cases, not three:

 Here's our DPA: